How To Unlock iPad Without Password?

 Android users follow this link to unlock your phone.

 Do not let anyone convince you that you need help from an expert.
-First try to follow this small guide I’ve created, and only if this doesn’t work..
-Well, yes, you need a professional.
+First try to follow this small guide I’ve created.
+If one method doesn’t work, apply the next one.
+If none of the solutions work for you, only then I would recommend you to go & seek the help of a professional.
+Now, let’s gets started:

 In order to remove the password from your iPad, you will need to factory reset it.
 Hopefully, you did a backup recently, and you will be able to restore your data after the reset is done.
 If you haven’t done it, be prepared to lose your data.
 But at least you’ll get your iPad back.